Epiphany Singers

 The reason that this festival of the Church is often neglected in ‘choirs and places where they sing’ is that the singers, young and old, having sung up to and including Christmas Day (and sometimes beyond) are on holiday; and this, of course, makes recruiting for the Epiphany Singers easier, since professional singers, as most of them are, tend to start work later in January and so are free – and, it would seem, most willing, which might explain why the numbers have almost trebled over the years – to spend a couple of days making music in Suffolk.

-The Epiphany Carol Concert is usually at 7.30 p.m. on the first or second Saturday in January, and the Epiphany Eucharist is at 11.00 a.m. on the following Sunday.
-There is no admission charge, and tickets are not issued.
-Both events take place in St Mary‘s Church, Walsham-le-Willows, Suffolk.
+The Epiphany Carol Concert is usually at 7.30 p.m. on the first or second Saturday in January, and the Choral Epiphany Eucharist is at 11.00 a.m. on Sunday.
+There is no admission charge and tickets are not issued, but donations are collected in aid of the church and organ fabric funds.
+Both events take place in St Mary‘s Church, Walsham-le-Willows, Suffolk IP31 3AB